lenhard/procrun-sample/README.md

 Using the sample
 =============
-Project files for Eclipse are included, so if you want to build the application with Eclipse, simply run the project.
+Project files for Eclipse are included, so if you want to build the application with Eclipse, simply clone the project.

-For convenience, a pre-built jar file, <code>someservice.jar</code>, is included in the project.
+For convenience, a pre-built jar file for the service which you can use directly, <code>someservice.jar</code>, is included in the project.
 I also included an <code>amd64</code> version of procrun.
-If your architecture is different, you need to replace this one with a version suitable for your system. <code>prunsrv.exe</code> is licensed with the Apache license and [more details are available here](http://commons.apache.org/proper/commons-daemon/procrun.html)
+If your architecture is different, you need to replace this one with a version suitable for your system. <code>prunsrv.exe</code> is licensed with the Apache license and [more details are available here](http://commons.apache.org/proper/commons-daemon/procrun.html).

-Finally, you need to adjust your <code>installService.bat</code> to your system.
+Finally, you need to adjust <code>installService.bat</code> to your system.
 Especially <code>PR_INSTALL</code> and <code>PR_JVM</code> are of relevance.